Glaphy/Emission/README.md

 # Emission
 Emission is a project which takes in user-defined geometries and charges and uses the Laplace Equation to plot potential and electric fields.
+There are two methods to calculate the fields, one is the iterative method and relies on FDTD techniques and the other is the direct method which depends on sparse matrix computations performed by BLAS libraries.

 The GUI is written in Qt and the plots are generated through Gnuplot.

-There are two methods to calculate the fields, one is the iterative method and relies on FDTD techniques and the other is the direct method which depends on sparse matrix computations performed by BLAS libraries.
+A more detailed performance and analysis report can be found in the repository, 'ProjectReport.pdf'

 ## Build Instructions: